Michael-Cowie/Notes/Web/databases/database_types.md

     <h1> Document Oriented Databases - NoSQL </h1>
 </div>

 Document databases store data as **semi-strucutred JSON or BSON documents**, typically nested and schema-flexible.
 Optimal for hierarchical or polymorphic data.
-An "id" field is not strictly in most NoSQL databases, but **if you don't have it and don't create indexes** your searches can become brute-force linear scans `O(n)`, which are very slow in large datasets.
+An "id" field is not strictly required in most NoSQL databases, but **if you don't have it and don't create indexes** your searches can become brute-force linear scans `O(n)`, which are very slow in large datasets.

 For this reason, MongoDB requires an `_id` field for every document.
 If you don't provide one, it automatically inserts it using an `ObjectId`.
 CouchDB requires an `_id` as a document key and finally Firestore also assigns a unique ID if not provided.